 Rusted door hardware and door closer leaking oil is not only frustrating for users and maintainers alike, it is also an appalling eyesore.
-It both compromises the aesthetic balance of interior design and gives out signals that there is not much and attention being applied here.
+It both compromises the aesthetic balance of interior design and gives out signals that there is not much attention being applied here.

-Though the problems of noise and aesthetics are frustrating, the biggest problem from rusted door hardware is danger.
+Though the problems of noise and aesthetics are frustrating, the biggest problem with rusted door hardware is danger.
 A rusted door closer can be stuck or get out of control during door closing.
 Worse still, users will risk physical injuries when they pass the doors fitted with broken door closers.

 A rusted door closer would make a door extremely hard to open.
 Normal users would have to exert great force to open the door.
-Little children or individual with limited mobility will face a dire challenge when they pass the door.
+Little children or individuals with limited mobility will face a dire challenge when they pass the door.
 Sometimes children may try to push the door open with their whole bodies on it.
 This can be a huge hazard because the required force to open the door is unlikely linear.